complexvariables/ComplexRegions.jl/docs/src/curves.md

 | `normal(C, t::Real)`| Unit (leftward) normal to `C` at `t`.|
 | `arclength(C)`| Arc length of `C`.|

+### AbstractClosedCurve

-There is also an `AbstractClosedCurve` subtype that is used to distinguish curves that close.
-It provides default implementations of the following methods.
+The `AbstractClosedCurve` subtype is used to signify that the starting and ending points of the curve are (approximately) identical.
+In addition to the methods of `AbstractCurve`, it provides the following:

 | Method | Description |
 |:-----|:-----|